stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Meeting will discuss best practices on governance, benchmarking on other DAO projects, revenue generating models

 > Should Governance HOLON research the contribution token ?
+[18.14](https://youtu.be/O06zjbC55HM?t=1094) - Sev, Rich Kopcho